umbraco/UmbracoDocs/umbraco-cloud/release-notes/2024-02-releasenotes.md

 * **Improved Search on Projects Dashboard** - Enhances project searchability with the ability to use project names, associated tags, and product versions, complemented by a filter-as-you-type functionality for streamlined navigation and project management.

 ## Project History Page (Beta)
 The "Project History Page," today released as a beta release, provides a detailed insight into the significant activities within your project.
-This feature meticulously catalogs events initiated by users or by Umbraco Cloud itself, including modifications to your project plan, portal deployments, as well as both automatic and manual upgrades.
+This feature catalogs events initiated by users or by Umbraco Cloud itself, including modifications to your project plan, portal deployments, and automatic and manual upgrades.

 ![Project History Page](images/ProjectHistory.gif)